What are the similarities between a tooth stain vs cavity? That both take away the beauty of your smile!

 Dental stains fall into two categories: intrinsic and extrinsic.
 Extrinsic stains are discolorations in the enamel, the tooth’s outermost covering.

 On the other hand, intrinsic stains affect the dentin, the central layer of the tooth.
-In general, the latter is more long-term and less likely to respond to over-the-counter treatments.
+The latter is more long-term and less likely to respond to over-the-counter treatments.

 How Can You Get a Stain?